 Happy New Year, everyone!!
 This Chicken Soup with Quinoa, Sweet Potatoes, and Greens is warm, cozy, delicious, and packs a huge nutritional punch.
 It’s gluten free, freezable, and inexpensive to make, and it only takes about 30 minutes to throw together!
 It’s a great way to start your new year off, whether you’re trying to eat healthier, save money, cook more easy meals at home, or meal prep with the freezer.

 I love the feeling of a new year and the fresh start.
 As much as I love Christmas decorations, I love that clean feeling your house has when you take them down.
-Zach and I have a New Years Day tradition of taking down all the decorations and giving the house a deep clean.
-Sometimes, we’ll do a closet clean-out and donate a bunch of things we don’t use anymore.
-And we usually make some small improvements to the house.
+And I love making healthy food to start the New Year off right.

 I’m especially excited to have a nice clean house and half of this soup still in my freezer because our little girl will be arriving any day now!
 I’m due two weeks from today.
 I can’t WAIT to see her little face and meet her.
 From what I can tell, she loves to eat (and kicks, HARD, every time I eat something particularly tasty), so I think she’ll fit right in to our little family.
 And yes, she kicked a lot when we had this soup :-)